thoriso-watson/SnakeProject/labs/2-cross-check/README.md

 hassle.
 Before we do a bunch of devices in later labs, let's implement the `GPIO` code `printf` working so that it's a bit easier.

  - For historical reasons we call our kernel `printf` `printk` both because it's running at privileged level (and so errors can crash the machine versus an application segmentation fault) and because our implementation isn't quite `printf`.

 This is the one step where you write some code.
 But it's mainly just adapting the GPIO code you already implemented.

-If you look in `code/rpi.h` you can see the definition:
+The header `code/rpi.h` in today's lab gives the definition:

     // set GPIO function for <pin> (input, output, alt...).  settings for other
     // pins should be unchanged.